Computational-Rare-Disease-Genomics-WHG/VuTR/README.md

 VuTR features two key components, a Nextflow pipeline to generate the databases and a Flask Web server that is used to view vutr.rarediseasegenomics.org.
 Visit `pipeline/` or `server/` to see additional information on how to install or reproduce VuTR.

-## License
+## Licence

-VuTR is released under the GPLv2 licencce.
+VuTR is released under the GPLv2 licence.
 Please see the LICENSE.md file for more information.

 ## Contact